-Baptist Health is a full-spectrum health system made up of nine hospitals, 23,000 employees (in addition to more than 2,000 independent physicians), more than 400 points of care, and nearly 2,500 licensed beds.
+Baptist Health comprises nine hospitals, 23,000 employees (along with over 2,000 independent physicians), operates more than 400 points of care, and has nearly 2,500 licensed beds in its full-spectrum health system.
 The organization’s employed provider network, Baptist Health Medical Group, has close to 1,500 providers.
 This includes more than 750 physicians and over 740 advanced practice clinicians.

 Baptist Health’s IoT Challenges

 Baptist Health operates and relies on an extensive system of medical devices, IoTs, and traditional IT equipment… Properly managing all of these is essential to ensure the effectiveness of cybersecurity efforts and achieve optimal healthcare IoT Security.

 An asset inventory is, therefore, critical.
 However, an accurate asset inventory is difficult to achieve.
 A lack of Layer 1 visibility means that “understanding what’s in our facilities at any given time is a big challenge,” says Michael Erickson, CISO of Baptist Health (Preventing ‘Rogue Device’ Attacks: A Case Study).
 This is a significant risk as the new generation of attack tools is “getting more sophisticated and smaller.”

 Using IoT in healthcare can be challenging.
 These malicious tools hide within other assets – be it medical devices, IoTs, peripherals.
 And they exploit the Physical Layer blind spot by spoofing legitimate devices.
 “If you have an attack tool that’s designed to actually look like, or simulate or impersonate something that’s relatively benign, and it’s in your environment and it’s not doing anything, it’s pretty difficult to know that it’s there”, says Michael.